nina-flores/life-expectancy/README.md

 # life-expectancy
-Tutorial from ser worksop - an analysis of life expectancy in the US
+Tutorial from SER worksop - an analysis of life expectancy in the US